 A worker dies of toxic exposure every 30 seconds worldwide, whereas a worker dies of workplace hazards every 15 seconds.

-The number is alarming indeed!
-Chemical safety management has always been one of the top concerns of organizations to ensure employee safety and meet regulatory compliance.
-Accidents with chemicals can occur during production, storage, transportation, in use, or even disposal.
-Your organization and its community are at risk if chemicals are used unsafely or released in the environment where you live, work and play.
+These numbers are alarming indeed.
+While chemical safety management has always been one of the top concerns of organizations to ensure employee safety and meet regulatory compliance, accidents with chemicals can occur at any time during production, storage, transportation, when in-use, or even disposal.
+Your organization and surrounding communities can be placed at great risk if chemicals are used unsafely or accidentally released in the environment.

-With the rapid outbreak of Covid 19, limitations and lack of visibility in the workplace have made managing chemical hazards more difficult.
-While the world is still figuring out ways of dealing with the COVID-19 pandemic, organizations have already started to emphasize improvements in employee health, safety and wellbeing.
+Since the rapid outbreak of Covid 19, limitations and lack of visibility in the workplace have made managing chemical hazards significantly more difficult.
+While much of the world is still figuring out ways of dealing with the after-effects of the COVID-19 pandemic, organizations have already started to emphasize improvements in employee health, safety and well being.
 Their keen focus now is on integrating safety across all chemical processes.
-Companies are taking help from EH&S professionals to inspect their facility standards and build awareness and caution among the workforce.
-There is a need for continuous communication, especially for add-on visibility of when the process is followed and not.
+Companies are taking help from Environmental, Health & Safety(EHS) professionals to inspect and approve their facility standards and build awareness and caution among the workforce.
+In this capacity there will be a need for continuous communication, especially for add-on visibility of when the process is followed and not.

 The recent Control & Prevention plan of the US Occupational Safety and Health Authority (OSHA) states:

 Employers should adopt infection control strategies based on a thorough hazard assessment, using appropriate combinations of engineering and administrative controls, safe work practices, and personal protective equipment (PPE) to prevent worker exposures.
 Some OSHA standards that apply to preventing occupational exposure to SARS-CoV-2 also require employers to train workers on infection prevention elements, including the use of PPE.

 To What Extent Are Chemicals Used in Workplace & Environment?